mimiframework/Mimi.jl/docs/src/ref/ref_build_init.md

-# Reference Guide: Build and Init
+# Reference Guide: Build and Init Functions

 ## The Internal 'build' Function and Model Instances